 2. Realize that loud music and an even louder chitchats equal to distraction

-A noisy environment can never qualify to a sound work space.
+A noisy environment can never qualify as a sound workspace.
 You will never be able to concentrate and focus on whatever you have to do, on your responsibilities if there are constant noises surrounding you.
 You cannot dedicate your full mind in your presentation if your colleague’s gossip is louder than your thinking, or if that party song keeps playing at the third row.
-Yes, millennials have grown up in such high sensory environments, they can multitask but still they are not immune to loud distractions.
+Yes, millennials have grown up in such high sensory environments, they can multitask but still, they are not immune to loud distractions.
 There is a study in cognitive control that furthermore suggests that habitual multitaskers find it harder to gain their focus back after being distracted or interrupted.
-So, a work space must be an environment that doesn’t curate distractions and interruptions toward focused employees.
+So, a workspace must be an environment that doesn’t curate distractions and interruptions toward focused employees.
 It must be a place where they can freely finish their to-do lists and attend to their workload in a quiet and serene space.

 3. Allow your employees creativity and control

-Give importance to the creativity, energy and wit of your work space.
-Striking wallpapers, adjustable desks, lighting options, temperature control and variety of work rooms – all of which tremendously help and bring improvement to efficiency.
-Keep in mind, nobody wants to work on a closed cubicle.
-Employees nowadays want fresh air and space to inhale good vibes, that’s why some employees prefer to work outside, on a coffee shop perhaps or at home where they can control their space.
+Give importance to the creativity, energy, and wit of your workspace.
+Striking wallpapers, adjustable desks, lighting options, temperature control and variety of workrooms – all of which tremendously help and bring improvement to efficiency.
+Keep in mind, nobody wants to work in a closed cubicle.
+Employees nowadays want fresh air and space to inhale good vibes, that’s why some employees prefer to work outside, in a coffee shop perhaps or at home where they can control their space.
 Allow your employees mobility when possible and the ability to design the space they would stay in for 8 hours or more.
 Allow the resources as well in order to reach their maximum productivity.